mcfrith/last-rna/last-long-reads.md

 Untested suggestions:

-* Basically, use the above "Aligning DNA sequences" recipe.
+* Basically, use the above "Aligning DNA (or unspliced RNA) sequences" recipe.

 * Perhaps use `lastal` option `-m20` or `-m50`.
 This makes it more sensitive but slower.
 It especially helps to find alignments of sequences that are repeated many times in the reference (e.g. overlapping isoforms).

+## Changes

+2020-06-11: Previously, `last-split` option `-m1` was specified.
+But
+            this is the default setting since LAST 983.

 ## Appendix A: Which genome sequence to use?